drawwithcode/2022-group-project-group05/README.md

 The project has the aim to make *present* the basic language of every machine: ***binary code***.

 N01 takes inspiration from the experiment held at Cornell University *Communicating Intimacy One Bit at a Time*, where chosen couples in long-distance relationships could only communicate using 1-bit messages.
-The results suggested that even a system of communication apparently very limited can be a valuable and rich channel for communicating a wide range of messages.
+The results suggested that even a system of communication apparently very limited can be a valuable and rich channel for communicating a wide range of messages.<br>
 In the same way N01 connects people trough single bit of information to show how the complexity of the digital communication is actually obtained through a very simple language, composed of only 0 and 1.
 It makes visible the vastity of outputs that a small amount of possibility can generate. </br>

 ## *Structure*